 Pod Failure Scenario with a 5 Nodes APIC Cluster

-Note: An alternative approach could be deploying 4 APIC nodes in Pod1 and one in Pod2.
-This would not protect against the loss of info of some shards after the hard failure of Pod1 (and the consequent need to execute the “Fabric Recovery” procedure); however, it would allow keeping all the shards in full read-write mode in Pod1 when the two Pods get isolated or after a hard failure of Pod2.
+An alternative approach could be to split the 5 nodes APIC cluster between 4 APIC nodes in Pod1 and 1 node in Pod2.
+This would not protect against the loss of information from some shards after the hard failure of Pod1 (and the consequent need to execute a “Fabric Recovery” procedure); however, it would allow keeping all of the shards in full read-write mode in Pod1 when the two Pods get isolated or after a hard failure of Pod2.

 Based on the above considerations the following recommendations can be made for deploying a two sites Multi-Pod fabric:

 1. When possible, deploy a 3 nodes APIC cluster with 2 nodes in Pod1 and one node in Pod2.
 Add a backup APIC node in Pod2 to handle the full site failure scenario.

 2. If more than 80 but fewer than 200 leaf nodes are required across the two Pods, starting from ACI release 4.0(1) the recommendation is to deploy an APIC cluster with 4 active nodes.
 As mentioned above, a standby APIC could (and should) be deployed inside each Pod for account for the hard failure of one of the Pods.

 3. If the scalability requirements force the deployment of a 5 nodes cluster (for example, more than 200 leaf nodes are deployed across the two Pods), whenever possible follow the guidelines depicted in Figure 29 below: